MQ-Student-Jesse-Nguyen/MQ-Cybersec/README.md

 **I'm interested in Cybersecurity but I don't know how to hack at all...
 Am I meant to be here?**

-Yes.
+Yes if you're interested in playing CTFs or actually learning how to exploit vulnerabilities.
 This society was built with the purpose to introduce people to hacking and the world of Cybersecurity.
-It is hard to put your foot in the door with Cybersecurity and I hope that this society will be that bridge that obstructs people from falling off the cliff to continual confusion.
+It is hard to put your foot in the door with Cybersecurity and I hope that this society will be that bridge that obstructs people from falling off the cliff to continual confusion on what hacking is.
 If you are still confused or have questions, feel free to contact me on the MACs discord server or by my email (jesse.nguyen@mq.edu.au).

+Check out "Tutorials/Getting Started" in this repository to find resources on how to get started.

 **What do we actually do in this society?**